slimdevops/slim-containers/starterkits/apache/hello-world/README.md

 |--- index.html
 ```

-Replace this placholder code with your own application code, and install any necessary dependencies, to create your own slimmable container.
+Replace this placeholder code with your own application code, and install any necessary dependencies, to create your own slimmable container.

 ## Sample Dockerfile
 Our original Dockerfile builds off of the `httpd:2.4` image to create a the pre-hardened app.